medic/cht-docs/content/en/apps/features/targets/_index.md

 Percent widgets display a ratio, which helps to provide insight into the proportion that matches a defined criteria.
 For example, the proportion of newborns delivered in a facility can be presented as a percent with respect to all registered deliveries.

 An optional goal can be set, such as “100% of patients with a fever should be given a malaria Rapid Diagnostic Test (mRDT),” to visualize progress towards achieving a target.
 Widget styling is configured to show green if the goal has been met and red if the goal has not been met.
 Next to the percent with a goal, the count of reports used in the calculation are shown (e.g. “16 of 20 with mRDT”).
 CHWs have found this helpful in interpreting target information.

-## Supervisor View

-{{< figure src="targets-supervisor.png" link="targets-supervisor.png" class="right col-7 col-lg-6" >}}

-Aggregate targets were introduced in v3.9 to provide Supervisors actionable information about their CHWs, and help with coaching and performance management.
-Aggregate targets combine the info for each CHW that a Supervisor manages.

-Clicking on an aggregate widget opens the detailed view with the data for each individual CHW.
-If a CHW is performing below the target goal, their value will be highlighted in red, making it easier for Supervisors to know with which CHWs to follow up.

-{{% alert title="Note" %}} Aggregate targets are based on the widgets seen by CHWs, and dependent on the data that has been synced.
-If a CHW or the supervisor has not synced, then the aggregate target will not be up to date. {{% /alert %}}